Michael York: Career

+Early work 1960s and 1970s

 Prior to graduating with a degree in English from the University of Oxford in 1964, York had toured with the National Youth Theatre, After some time with the Dundee Repertory Theatre, where he played in Brendan Behan's The Hostage, York joined National Theatre under Laurence Olivier where he worked with Franco Zeffirelli during the 1965 staging of Much Ado About Nothing.

-Following his role on British TV as Jolyon (Jolly) in The Forsyte Saga (1967), York made his film debut as Lucentio in Zeffirelli's The Taming of the Shrew (1967).
+Following his role as Jolyon (Jolly) in three episodes of the classic black-and-white British miniseries The Forsyte Saga (1967), York made his film debut as Lucentio in Zeffirelli's The Taming of the Shrew (1967).
 He then was cast as Tybalt in Zeffirelli's 1968 film adaptation of Romeo and Juliet.
 He starred in The Guru (1969), then played an amoral bisexual drifter in Something for Everyone (1970).
 In the 1971 film Zeppelin, he portrayed a World War I soldier with conflicted family loyalties who pretends to side with the Germans.
 He portrayed the bisexual Brian Roberts in Bob Fosse's film version of Cabaret (1972).
 In 1975, he portrayed a British soldier in 19th century colonial India in Conduct Unbecoming, the first of three films he did with director Michael Anderson.
 In 1977, he reunited with Franco Zeffirelli as John the Baptist in Jesus of Nazareth.

 York starred as D'Artagnan in the 1973 adaptation of The Three Musketeers and he made his Broadway début in the original production of Tennessee Williams's Out Cry.
 One year later the sequel to The Three Musketeers was released (roughly covering events in the second half of the book) titled The Four Musketeers.
 Fifteen years later, most of the cast (and crew) joined together in a third film titled The Return of the Musketeers based on the Dumas novel Twenty Years After.
 He played the title character in the film adaptation of Logan's Run (1976), a fugitive who tries to escape a computer-controlled society.
 The following year, he starred in The Island of Dr. Moreau opposite Burt Lancaster.